AaronFeng753/Waifu2x-Extension/README.md

 Mode C:input input images one by one, then scale them

-Delete space:input one folder and delete all blank spaces in it's sub-folders'name.

 Put 'Waifu2x-Batching process extension.py' in the folder of waifu2x-ncnn-vulkan then open the extension, enjoy.

 waifu2x-ncnn-vulkan: